mistakia/nano-community/docs/introduction/investment-thesis.md

 Nano shares this network effect property with the telephone system, the web, and popular Internet services like eBay and Facebook.

-Nano's base layer is scalable making it well suited to capture feedback loops driven by utiliziation.
+Nano's base layer is scalable making it well suited to capture feedback loops driven by utilization.

 ## Potential